telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/overview.md

 # Report Parameters Overview

 This document describes the main uses of report parameters, report parameter properties, and parameter values.
-Report parameters allow you to control the report's content, to connect related reports, or to use them as arguments in functions.
+Report parameters allow you to control the report's content, connect related reports, or use them as arguments in functions.

 To design a report that uses parameters effectively, you need to understand how parameters and [Data Source]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}) components work together, how parameters and expressions work together, and how to manage parameters.